 - Date and time of collection

-Each specimen tube, bottle or cup should be stored inside a specimen container, such as a cardboard box, envelope or plastic bag.
-It is acceptable to include multiple specimen tubes, bottles or cups in one specimen container if they all pertain to the same case.
+Specimen vials, bottles, or cups should be stored inside a leak-proof container, such as a plastic bag.
+The samples then may be placed inside a paper specimen container, such as a cardboard box or envelope, if desired.
+It is acceptable to include multiple specimen vials, bottles, or cups in one specimen container if they all pertain to the same case.
 The specimen container should be sealed with evidence tape and must be labeled with the following:

 - Initials of the individual submitting the specimen container – initials must be written across both the tape and the container